takeo/MooZoom/README.md

 button should be displayed.
 By default it displays in the top-left corner.
 The "transition" option can be used to override the default Fx.Transition.

+Important note: The close button image is located in the Images directory.
+By default, MooZoom will attempt to find that image at /images/moozoom_close.png.
+If you want the close image located elsewhere, use the "closeImageSrc" option.

 MooZoom will look through the DOM for &lt;a&gt;&lt;img&gt;&lt;/a&gt; patterns.
 The inner image should be the thumbnail version, and the href for the &lt;a&gt;
 tag should be a link to the full scale version of the image.
 In this way, it's